A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 Pillar 4 — Procurement and Contracting Audit.

 All contracts above a defined threshold disclosed publicly with start date, end date, total value, vendor, and renewal status.
 Sole-source awards flagged.
 Lobbyist disclosures cross-referenced.
-The Sarasota "excess commissions" conversation between the County Commission and the Tax Collector’s Office is exactly the type of opaque transfer that an audit framework should surface in public, not in late-stage budget workshops.
+Opaque inter-agency transfers — the kind that surface in late-stage budget workshops rather than in open session — are exactly what this pillar forces onto the public record.

 Pillar 5 — Technology and Productivity Audit.